PromptCap: Prompt-Guided Task-Aware Image Captioning: More Implementation Details

 \section{More Implementation Details}

-OK-VQA~\cite{marino2019okvqa} only has a validation set on COCO 2014~\cite{lin2014microsoft} validation images.
-To avoid data leakage, we train a separate checkpoint for OK-VQA, in which we only include the synthesized examples on COCO 2014 training set images.
-For all other experiments, we use the synthesized examples on COCO 2017 training set, which is much bigger than 2014 training set.
-We also include data synthesized from TextVQA~\cite{singh2019towards} to enable PromptCap to understand OCR inputs.
+The pre-trained OFA~\cite{wang2022ofa} is trained on about 20M image-text pairs.
+We further fine-tune OFA using examples synthesized from VQAv2~\cite{goyal2017making} on COCO 2014 training set, which contains 443757 examples.
+Notice that we haven't used COCO 2014 validation set to avoid data leakage.

-For model training, the most important details are given in Section~\ref{exp:details}.
-We finetune PromptCap on the synthesized dataset for 2 epochs, which takes about 10 hours on 4 NVIDIA A40 GPUs.
-We will release all the training scripts.
+For model training, the most important details are given in Section~\ref{sec:promptcap}.
+We finetune \NAME on the synthesized dataset for 2 epochs, which takes about 10 hours on 4 NVIDIA A40 GPUs.
 For all the experiments that use random in-context examples for GPT-3, we report the average result of 3 runs.